 If EVOO is not a part of your current meal plan, we strongly encourage you to try it out!
 Start out with something simple, like our Mediterranean Dressing, our 5-Minute Boiled Large Shrimp, or our 3-Minute Bok Choy.
 We think that you will be delighted by the taste, and we know that EVOO will be providing you with a great array of phytonutrients.

 If EVOO is already part of your current meal plan, we encourage you to take a look at your current level of intake.
 If you are already averaging one tablespoon of EVOO per day, that is great!
 We have seen numerous studies that show health benefits at this level.
 However, we have also seen health studies showing even greater benefits will higher levels of daily EVOO.
-Whatever your current intake level, we encourage you to consider gradual increases that will eventually bring you up to the EVOO average in our 7-Day Menu: namely, two tablespoons per day.
-And of course, our 7-Day Menu will make it easy for you to find delicious places in your meal plan for EVOO without resorting to its use as a cooking oil.
-While you could exceed this two tablespoon level and receive some potentially increased health benefits, we've found that this two tablespoon amount fits comfortably into an 1800-1900 calorie meal plan rich in a wide variety of the World's Healthiest Foods.
+Whatever your current intake level, we encourage you to consider gradual increases that will eventually bring you up to the EVOO average in our World's Healthiest Foods Meal Plan: namely, two tablespoons per day.
+And of course, our World's Healthiest Foods Meal Plan will make it easy for you to find delicious places in your meal plan for EVOO without resorting to its use as a cooking oil.
+While you could exceed this two tablespoon level and receive some potentially increased health benefits, we've found that this two tablespoon amount fits very comfortably into an 1800-1900 calorie meal plan that is rich in a wide variety of the World's Healthiest Foods.

 Among the extensive list of phytonutrients provided to us by extra virgin olive oil (EVOO), no categories of nutrients are more important than its phenols and polyphenols.
 The list below shows some of the key phenols and polyphenols present in EVOO, organized by their chemical categories: